vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/composable_roles.rst

 ----------------

 Nodes with similar roles or functionalities can be grouped together.
 To do so, fill up the ``roles_config.yml`` input file in the ``/opt/omnia/input/project_default`` directory which includes all necessary attributes for the nodes, based on their role/group within the cluster.
 Each role/group will have following attributes as indicated in the table below:

+.. note:: Groups associated with the ``service_node`` role should not be used to fulfill any other roles.

 .. csv-table:: Group attributes
    :file: ../../Tables/group_attributes.csv